Abhijeet-kadance/Abhijeet-kadance/README.md

 ### Hi there I'm Abhijeet Thorat 👋

-# I'm a Full Stack developer and trying to contribute on open source Project
+# I'm a Full Stack developer and trying to contribute to open source Projects

 <!--
 **Abhijeet-kadance/Abhijeet-kadance** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.